-Olympus Squad, despite being formed, had yet to decide who was actually in the squad.
-It had been narrowed down to twenty men and women of different skills.
-Each agent was code-named after a Greek god or legend, usually representing their skills, and the twenty were divided into three groups.
+Olympus Squad, despite being formed, had yet to decide who was in the squad.
+It had been narrowed down to thirty men and women of different skills.
+Each agent was code-named after a Greek god or legend, usually representing their skills, and the thirty were divided into three groups.

-This particular group, although they did not know it, were going to become the squad members.
-Led by Agent Anemoi, the team consisted of Tartatus (a closed off man with killer aim), Thanatos (a little crazy but seemed to be good with a sword), Epione (a woman out of her element, focused on her job as doctor), Enyo (really crazy, but good with science), Apollo (a typical soldier with the look to match) and Cerberus (a bit of a wiseacre, but lucky).
+This particular group had a strange composition.
+Led by Agent Anemoi, the team consisted of Tartatus, Thanatos, Epione, Enyo, Apollo and Cerberus.
 They had been placed on a team because their skills complimented each other, which Anemoi did not see.
 The former World War II pilot was used to comrades having far more training and discipline, not this rag-tag band of history’s “finest”.

 The automated ship landed, and the door swung open.
-Thanatos and Apollo exited first, weapons raised.
+Thanatos and Apollo exited first; weapons raised.
 Epione, Cerberus and Enyo followed, with Tartarus and Anemoi bringing up the rear.
-The drop-ship sped back into space through a force field.
-Already, Anemoi was wishing he was still dead.
-Whatever was through the doors to the rest of the ship had the ability to grant this wish, so he pushed it down.
+The dropship sped back into space through a force field.
+Already, Anemoi was wishing he were still dead.
+Whatever was through the doors to the rest of the ship had the ability to grant this wish, so he pushed this feeling down.

 ‘Olympus teams, check in,’ Anemoi said into his mic.